rcsoltis/treehouse/README.md

 ## Treehouse

-This repo is for all my coure files completed through teamtreehouse.com
+This repo is for all my course files completed through teamtreehouse.com.
+I also will use this file to practice git commands using GitHub.